telennon/dnwTennis/README.md

 # dnwTennis

-dnwTennis is a tennis camp signup application specific to the Decatur Northwest Community.
-This version begins the generalization into a camp signup application available to any camp coordinator and community
+dnwTennis is a sports camp registration application.
+This application is specific to the Decatur Northwest Community annual tennis camp and will continue to be specific to the peculiarities of that camp.
+This version begins the generalization into a generalized sports camp registration application available to any camp coordinator and community

 # Table of Contents